From eating meals alfresco to enjoying lazy hangouts in the back yard – the warmer weather is all about embracing the outdoors.

 Sidewalk chalk is one of my most favourite outdoor activities to do with my kids.
 Chalk can engage a variety of different age groups.
 The Sidewalk Chalk Activity Book provides tons of fun games like tick tack toe, hopscotch and obstacle course challenges that kids love.

 Imaginative play encourages learning – through role-playing kids have the opportunity to experiment with decision making, practice different social skills and develop language.
 Providing your children with the pretend version of an outdoor tool you use can encourage them to mimic the activities that they see you doing.
 My favourite is the Gas and Go Mower – so you can have a mini-me keeping you company (and learning) while you cut the grass.

 The OgoSport – OgoDisk-Mezo has multiple uses and is good for varying skill levels.
 Kids can use it for a game of catch, keep up or frisbee – all games that improve hand-eye coordination.

 The Mini Micro Scooter is THE best mode of transportation for children aged 2-7 years old.
 Its design makes it simple for young children to use, and it teaches balance and focus skills.
 Plus it grows with your child meaning you will get many summers of enjoyment out of it!

 And never underestimate the value of a family walk.
 This simple activity helps create an appreciation for the outdoors, an opportunity for families to connect while doing physical activity and provides many natural learning opportunities.
 To work on language development while walking with your kids talk about the flowers you see – discuss their colour and describe their scent.

 You can also practice counting with your child – count the squirrels or light posts that you walk by.
 Let your child be the leader and plan and navigate the walk – this provides a wonderful opportunity for kids to practice their autonomy and independence.

-Happy summer – get outside and enjoy!
+As spring and summer get closer, get outside and enjoy!